 Find out more about the information that we have added below:

 – Information added from routine education records

-We have already added some information about your performance at school (up to age 16) and have made this information available to researchers via the UK Data Service under restricted access arrangements.
-We have also added information from your further education (up to age 19) and are preparing it for deposit at the UK Data Service, but we have not yet added information from your higher education records.
+We have already added some information about your performance at school (up to age 16) and have made this information available to researchers under restricted access arrangements.
+We have also added information from your further education (up to age 19) and are preparing it for deposit with the relevant data store, but we have not yet added information from your higher education records.

 These records, combined with the information you’ve given during the surveys, will allow researchers to better understand your experiences during and after leaving school, and can help provide better education and training opportunities.